FACT: High-Dimensional Random Forests Inference: Proofs of Theorems --

-By the Burkholder--Davis--Gundy inequality, Jensen's inequality, the assumptions of i.i.d. observations and that $0\le g^{(l)}(X_{j}) \le 1$, and Condition~\ref{A2}, we can show that there exists some constant $K>0$ such that for each $t>0$, $B_{1}, B_{2}>0$, and all $n\ge 1$,
+From the Burkholder--Davis--Gundy inequality, Jensen's inequality, the assumptions of i.i.d. observations and $0\le X_{j} \le 1$, and Condition~\ref{A1}, we can show that there exists some constant $C>0$ such that for each $t>0$, $B_{1}>0$, and all $n_{1}\ge 1$,

-Furthermore, by the Burkholder--Davis--Gundy inequality, Jensen's inequality, the assumptions of i.i.d. observations and $\textnormal{Var}(Y|\boldsymbol{X}_{-j})\le D$ almost surely (see Condition~\ref{A3}), the assumption that the training sample is an independent sample, and Condition~\ref{A7}, there exists some constant $K>0$ such that for each $t>0$, $B_{1}, B_{2}>0$, and all $n\ge 1$,
+Furthermore, by the Burkholder--Davis--Gundy inequality, Jensen's inequality, the assumptions of i.i.d. observations and $\textnormal{Var}(Y|\boldsymbol{X}_{-j})\le D$ almost surely (see the second assumption of Theorem~\ref{theorem7}, and recall that the transformation functions $g_{11}(x) = g_{21}(x) = x$ are used here), the assumption that the training sample is an independent sample, and Condition~\ref{A7}, there exists some constant $C>0$ such that for each $t>0$, $B_{1}, B_{2}>0$, and all $n_{1}\ge 1$,

-where the second inequality uses an argument similar to that for \eqref{thm8.7}.
-By Conditions~\ref{A1} and \ref{A7}, the assumptions of i.i.d. observations, and the Cauchy–Schwartz inequality, it holds that for each $t>0$, $B_{1}, B_{2}>0$, and all $n\ge 1$,
+where the second inequality above uses an argument similar to that for \eqref{thm8.7}--\eqref{thm8.7b}.
+By Conditions~\ref{A1} and \ref{A7}, the assumptions of i.i.d. observations, and the Cauchy–Schwartz inequality, it holds that for each $t>0$, $B_{1}, B_{2}>0$, and all $n_{1}\ge 1$,